Shivan5h/HackCbs/README.md

-Here's a README for the [HackCbs](https://github.com/Shivan5h/HackCbs) project:

----

 # HackCbs

 HackCbs is a project primarily utilizing Kotlin and Python.
 While specific details about the project's functionality are not provided in the repository, the presence of a directory named `SmarCityV1` suggests that it may be related to smart city applications.